 Balances and transactions between the Company and its subsidiary have been eliminated on consolidation and are not disclosed in this note.
-Details of the transactions between the Company and related parties not disclosed elsewhere in the financial statements are disclosed below.
+Details of the transactions between the Company and related parties not disclosed elsewhere in this financial report are disclosed below.

-Related Parties Nature of transactions Anglo-Celtic Exploration Ltd. Interest and consulting Strongbow Exploration Inc. Exploration and administration 0954506 BC Ltd. Exploration International Northair Mines Ltd. Accounting and corporate services
+Related Parties Nature of transactions Anglo Celtic Exploration Ltd. Interest and consulting Strongbow Exploration Inc. Exploration and administration 0954506 BC Ltd. Exploration Northair Silver Corp.
+Accounting and corporate services